samascher/gh-lab/readme.md

 #### Bonus

 - Have you and your partner both cd back to git-and-github-practice.
-- Each of you create and checkout to a branch, either "css-work", "js-work", or "html-work"
+- Each of you create and checkout to a branch, either "css-work" or "html-work"
 - Make some change to the document your branch describes (style.css for branch "css-work" etc.)
 - Commit on that branch
 - Push your branch to github